 As for cleaning power, the Roborock S7 was our top overall finisher among 18 robot vacuums for the percentage of sand vacuumed out of our low-pile test carpet, and it finished in a close second behind the Roomba S9 on plushier mid-pile carpet.
 It also cleaned our test floors about 36% faster than the Roomba S9 did, so it's a good pick if you're looking for something efficient, too.

 Looking for a smart little floor cleaner that doesn't cost quite so much?
 Eufy has you covered with a variety of models at this point, none of which will cost you nearly as much as their Roomba counterparts.
 One of our favorites is the Eufy RoboVac 25C, which held up surprisingly well in our cleaning tests despite a budget bin price tag.
 In fact, as of writing this, you can find it at Walmart for just $129 right now.

 That's a great deal for a robot vacuum that outperformed costlier, previous-gen flagships from names like iRobot and Neato in our test lab.
 It performed the best on hardwood floors, so if you're living somewhere without a lot of thick carpets, then this is a steal.

 Neato is one of iRobot's top competitors, and its robot vacuums often give Roombas a run for their money as far as performance is concerned.
 That was the case with the Neato D10, which picked up more than twice as much sand from low-pile carpets as the Roomba S9 Plus did, while essentially tying it on hardwood floors, picking up an impressive 91% of sand in our tests.

 Results like those landed Neato a spot on our best list as a solid mid-range pick, but the Roborock S7 ultimately replaced it as our favorite mid-range pick.
-The D10 is still an excellent app-enabled robot vacuum, though, and worth considering alongside the Roborock S7 at its current price of $600.
+The D10 is still an excellent app-enabled robot vacuum, though, and worth considering alongside the Roborock S7 at its asking price of $440.